c0d3rb0y/woof-python/README.md

 div 1 1 - division, just replace the 1s with your numbers

 Any python works, as long as it's on one line.
 Check testfile.howl for a little more understanding.
-# Command-line only commands
-help - help screen
-amogus - red is sus vote him out
-# Known errors
-commandline.py and readspecifiedfile.py only work in IDLE 3.8.4 for some reason.
-Luckily these are only meant to be used for development purpouses and the one that actually works is the one for publishing games.